saurabhkemekar/saurabhkemekar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=saurabhkemekar" alt="saurabhkemekar" /> </p>
 Hello!

-I am Saurabh Kemekar, a Junior year undergraduate in Electronics and Communication at Visvesvaraya National Institute of Technology, India.
+I am Saurabh Kemekar, a Junior year undergraduate student in Electronics and Communication at Visvesvaraya National Institute of Technology, India.
 I have been an active member of
 IvLabs Robotics and AI lab of our university.
 My interest lies in the field of Computer Vision and Image Processing and Deep Learning.
 - 🔭 I’m currently working on **Multi View Stereo**